Randy Arozarena Player Props: Rays vs. Red Sox

-On Friday, Randy Arozarena (batting .233 in his past 10 games) and the Tampa Bay Rays play the Boston Red Sox, whose starting pitcher will be Garrett Whitlock.
-First pitch is at 7:10 PM ET.
+On Saturday, Randy Arozarena (hitting .233 in his past 10 games) and the Tampa Bay Rays play the Boston Red Sox, whose starting pitcher will be Garrett Whitlock.
+First pitch is at 1:10 PM ET.

 Randy Arozarena Game Info & Props vs. the Red Sox